MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 	* Follow the iOS guide below to enable or disable `LIFECYCLE` activities.
 	* Build the Cordova project by running the command: `cordova build`

-* For the Android platform: navigate to the sub activity of the main activity to disable.
+* For the Android platform:
 	* Open the  **[Cordova appilcation root folder] → platforms → android → src → com → sample → [app-name] → MainActivity.java**
 	* Look for the `onCreate` method and follow the Android guide below to enable or disable `LIFECYCLE` activities.
 	* Build the Cordova project by running the command: `cordova build`

 #### Android
 To enable client lifecycle event logging:

 ```java